Saturday 8am-6pm & Sunday 8am-3pm • Davis Center • 2nd Floor

 Saturday 7-10pm • Juniper at Hotel Vermont, 41 Cherry St., Burlington

-Looking to continue your conversations after workshops have concluded?
 Head downtown to Hotel Vermont for drinks and light snacks hosted by Slow Food VT & The Vermont Young Farmers Coalition.
 This social event seeks to create community and celebrate food enthusiasts, homesteaders, and farmers.
-Open to everyone, and there will be plenty of time to mingle after the conference and into the night!
+Open to everyone, with plenty of time to continue conversations after the conference and into the night!
 Donations accepted at the door.

 SUNDAY ICE CREAM SOCIAL